 In doing so, you become like a leaf floating in the same direction as the stream that carries it.
 Its strength becomes your strength.
 No longer fighting against the jagged rocks, attempting to force things, but rather floating around and over them.
 In this way, we are at peace when engaging in any action.
 Effortless effort.
 This is Wu Wei.

-Keep an eye out for WuWeiWifiCafe.com coming soon.
+Keep an eye out for WuWeiWifiCafe.com coming soon in 2020.
 A place to just BE